Leptodactylus fallax: Other threats

-The mountain chicken has also lost huge areas of its habitat to agriculture, tourist developments, human settlements and, on Montserrat, volcanic eruptions.
+The mountain chicken has also lost huge areas of its habitat to agriculture, tourist developments, human settlements, and, on Montserrat, volcanic eruptions.
 On Dominica, the species is largely confined to coastal areas where there is great demand for land for construction, industry and farming, while on Montserrat, volcanic activity since 1995 has exterminated all populations outside of the Centre Hills.
 Human encroachment upon the species' habitat has also brought it into contact with a range of pollutants, including the highly toxic herbicide Paraquat, which is known to kill birds and mammals.
-Predation from introduced mammals, such as feral cats, dogs, pigs and opossums, is also a relatively new threat to the species on Dominica.
+Predation from introduced mammals, such as feral cats, dogs, pigs, and opossums, is also a relatively new threat to the species on Dominica.

-In February 2010, volcanic activity from Soufrière Hills on Montserrat resulted in ash covering large parts of the frog's habitat on that island, further endangering the species.
+In February 2010, volcanic activity from Soufrière Hills on Montserrat covered large parts of the frog's habitat, further endangering the species.

 Captive breeding

-Following the catastrophic volcanic eruptions on Montserrat, it became clear that dedicated conservation measures were needed if the mountain chicken frog was to be saved from extinction.
+Following the catastrophic volcanic eruptions on Montserrat, it became clear that dedicated conservation measures were needed to save the mountain chicken frog from extinction.
 In July 1999, the Durrell Wildlife Conservation Trust took six male and three female frogs to Jersey Zoo (formerly known as Durrell Wildlife Park) as part of a captive breeding program.
-Additional frogs were taken from disease-free areas, and the species has readily bred in captivity, with a number of other zoos achieving further breeding success.
+Additional frogs were taken from disease-free areas, and the species has readily bred in captivity, with several other zoos achieving further breeding success.
 These captive frogs now form the basis of a safety-net population should the species become extinct in the wild.
-In addition, since January 1998, the Montserrat Forestry and Environment Division, in partnership with Fauna and Flora International, have been monitoring the species' population.
+In addition, since January 1998, the Montserrat Forestry and Environment Division, in partnership with Fauna and Flora International, has been monitoring the species' population.

 Since the captive effort based on the Montserrat population was initiated in 1999 by Jersey Zoo, it has been successfully bred as part of an EEP breeding program involving more than twenty European zoos, along with five US zoos, and viable clutches are produced each year.
 In 2019, the captive European population numbered 236 individuals.
-A number of frogs bred in Europe have been returned to their native Montserrat where released between 2011 and 2014.
+Some frogs bred in Europe have been returned to their native Montserrat, where they were released between 2011 and 2014.
 This is part of a trial program to determine the later chance of a successful reintroduction and these frogs are closely monitored to see potential differences in mortality to the chytrid fungus that is found throughout Montserrat.
 They are in a fenced-in semi-wild enclosure where their water pool is heated to 31 C by solar power, which is above the temperature where the chytrid fungus can live.

-From 2007 to 2017, there were attempts of establishing a local captive breeding program for the Dominica population of the species, but it did not succeed and was finally abandoned when the facilities in Dominica were destroyed by Hurricane Maria.
+From 2007 to 2017, there were attempts to establish a local captive breeding program for the Dominica population of the species, but it did not succeed and was finally abandoned when Hurricane Maria destroyed the facilities in Dominica.